fversnel/UnityExecutionOrder/README.md

 You can add multiple DependsOn attributes on the same class.

 In the Unity editor make sure to add the `DependencyBasedMonoBehaviourInitialization` to your `GameObject` otherwise initialization will not be performed at all.
-Also, add the _DependencyCache prefab to the game.
+Also, add the `CachingDependencyManager` script to a global `GameObject` to the scene so the initialization can use a global cache.

 Complex dependencies are not a problem, e.g. A depends on B, B depends on C, E depends on B and C.